-- 1) Even though the backlight OFF (screen saver) feature is not used, the backlight has turned OFF. - If metal particles, water or other types of liquids contact any of the PL's internal parts, immediately turn the unit's power OFF, unplug the power cord, and contact either your PL distributor or the Digital Electronics Corporation. - Read and understand Chapter 4 "Installation and Wiring" thoroughly in order to select an appropriate installation location for the PL. - Before either plugging in or unplugging a board or interface connector, be sure to turn the PL's power OFF. - To prevent a possible explosion, do not install the PL in areas containing flammable gases. - The PL is not appropriate for use with aircraft control devices, aerospace equipment, central trunk data transmission (communication) devices, nuclear power control devices, or medical life support equipment, due to these devices' inherent requirements of extremely high levels of safety and reliability. - When using the PL with transportation vehicles (trains, cars and ships), disaster and crime prevention devices, various types of safety equipment, non-life support related medical devices, etc. redundant and/or failsafe system designs should be used to ensure the proper degree of reliability and safety.
+- 1) If your PL is not set to "Standby Mode" and the screen has gone blank, your backlight is burned out. - 2) Or, if your PL is set to Standby Mode, but touching the screen does not cause the display to reappear, your backlight is burned out. - If metal particles, water or other types of liquids contact any of the PL's internal parts, immediately turn the unit's power OFF, unplug the power cord, and contact either your PL distributor or the Digital Electronics Corporation. - Read and understand Chapter 4 "Installation and Wiring" thoroughly in order to select an appropriate installation location for the PL. - Before either plugging in or unplugging a board or interface connector, be sure to turn the PL's power OFF. - To prevent a possible explosion, do not install the PL in areas containing flammable gases. - The PL is not appropriate for use with aircraft control devices, aerospace equipment, central trunk data transmission (communication) devices, nuclear power control devices, or medical life support equipment, due to these devices' inherent requirements of extremely high levels of safety and reliability. - When using the PL with transportation vehicles (trains, cars and ships), disaster and crime prevention devices, various types of safety equipment, non-life support related medical devices, etc. redundant and/or failsafe system designs should be used to ensure the proper degree of reliability and safety.